Learning from victims and survivors

 To date, research has not given children, young people and adults, with lived experience of child sexual abuse, a voice to improve responses to disclosure.

-Funded by the National Centre for Action on Child Sexual Abuse, this project will collaborate with survivors to learn about how victims and survivors disclose, what practices help or hinder their capacity to disclose and, critically, what support they need at that time and beyond.
-The research team will work alongside victims and survivors, family members who have been impacted by child sexual abuse and professionals to identify what works to improve responses by community and professionals.
+Funded by the National Centre for Action on Child Sexual Abuse, this project aims to learn from victim survivors about their disclosure experiences, what practices help or hinder their capacity to disclose and, critically, what support they need at that time and beyond.
+The research team is working alongside victims and survivors, family members who have been impacted by child sexual abuse and professionals to identify what works to improve responses by community and professionals.

 Research Team